CharlesFrFr/era/README.md

 ## Features

-- **Freemium** Customise to your liking, with the ability to change the themes without having to purchase premium.
+- **Freemium** Customise to your liking, with the ability to change the themes without having to purchase premium. _(this cannot provide any other premium benefits)_
-- **Resizable Window** Resize the window to any size, and the content will scale accordingly. (was not possible with the original launcher)
+- **Interface Improvements** All promotional content has been removed, new spicy fonts and icons, user experience has been improved and resizing the window is enabled with the content will scale accordingly.
-- **UI Improvements** All promotional content has been removed, and the user experience has been improved massively.
+- **Blazingly Fast** Scrap Electron, meet [Tauri](https://tauri.app), a blazingly fast alternative to Electron.
+This launcher is built with Rust, and is much faster than the official launcher.

 ## Screenshots